Jeznar/GitRepo/Spells/3rd_Level/README.md

 This spell is nifty as built in the [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#vampiric-touch).

-It heals the using token and creats an at-will ability on that token for subsequent rounds.
+It heals the using token and creates an at-will ability on that token for subsequent rounds.
 Exactly what I'd like to see it do.

 ![vampiric-touch](https://user-images.githubusercontent.com/32877348/138579473-f5dcefd9-4a90-4108-ab53-f8dfa0a2a940.gif)